postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-overview.md

 ### Comparison with Razor

 You can compare T# to Razor.
 Razor allows you to create dynamic web pages by mixing two levels languages: C# for server-side code (the _meta_ code), and HTML for client-side code.
-With T#, you also have two ( _compile-time_ and _run-time_ code) and basically the compile-time code generates the run-time code.
+With T#, you also have two kinds of code: _compile-time_ and _run-time_ code.
+The compile-time code generates the run-time code.
 The difference with Razor is that in T# both the compile-time and run-time code are the same language: C#.
 Metalama interprets every expression or statement in a template as having _either_ run-time scope _or_ compile-time scope.
 Compile-time expressions are generally initiated by calls to the <xref:Metalama.Framework.Aspects.meta> API.